NCI Drug Dictionary

 An orally available antagonist of the nociceptin receptor opioid receptor like -1 (ORL-1), with potential analgesic activity.
 Upon oral administration, cebranopadol binds to ORL-1 and prevents its interaction with nociceptin.
 This leads to a decrease of nociceptin/ORL-1-mediated signaling and interferes with the sensation of pain, which results in an analgesic effect.
 Nociceptin is a neuropeptide involved in the regulation of pain.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Code names: GRT 6005